 - Under 20 in full-time non-advanced education (eg A-levels or equivalent)

-- A 16 or 17 year old who has left full-time education but has registered for work or training with an organisation such as Connexions, the Careers Service, Careers Wales, or the Ministry of Defence (if the young person has applied to join the armed forces).
+- A 16 or 17 year old who has left full-time education but has registered for work or training.
 In this situation, you must still be receiving child benefit for the young person.

 There are different ways to set up an arrangement for child maintenance and it’s up to you to choose the one that best suits your circumstances.
-Some parents choose to make private arrangements, while others use the Child Support Agency (CSA).
-The amount you receive depends on how much your child's other parent earns, how often they see their child and whether they have other children or a new partner that has children.
-Your child's other parent has to pay child maintenance regardless of whether or not they have contact with their child.
+Some parents choose to make private arrangements, while others need to use the Child Maintenance Service.
+The amount you receive depends on how much your child's other parent earns, if their child stays with them, and whether they have other children or live with other children.
+Your child's other parent has to pay child maintenance regardless of whether or not they spend time with their child.

 Find out more about making arrangements for child maintenance

-Find out more about using the Child Support Agency to claim child maintenance
+Find out more about using the Child Maintenance Service to claim child maintenance